A Feasibility Study on Indoor Localization and Multi-person Tracking Using Sparsely Distributed Camera Network with Edge Computing: Method Materials

 \subsubsection{Indoor Localization}

-Our indoor localization technique aims to locate people within the study site in 2D coordinate space based on the 2D poses detected from each camera.
-The middle of the left and right feet is defined as the location of people in a scene.
-As the floor in our study space is flat, any detected people in a scene are on the same plane.
-With this in mind, we learn a perspective transformation matrix, $M\in \mathbb{R}^{3\times3}$, that can project the foot location from the floor in 2D camera space to the corresponding floor location in the 2D coordinate of the study site~\cite{sun2019see,cosma2019camloc}.
+Our indoor localization technique is designed to determine the positions of individuals within the study site using a 2D coordinate system that represents the layout of the site, which we call the study site coordinate system.
+This is achieved by utilizing the 2D poses detected from each camera.
+In our approach, we define the location of a person within a frame as the midpoint between their left and right feet.
+Given that the floor in our study area is uniformly flat, all individuals detected in a frame are assumed to be on the same plane.
+To enable this localization, we derive a perspective transformation matrix $M\in \mathbb{R}^{3\times3}$.
+This matrix serves to project the foot locations from the 2D camera space to the corresponding floor positions within the study site coordinate system~\cite{sun2019see,cosma2019camloc}.
+The process for obtaining this transformation matrix $M$ is carried out manually for each camera by aligning four corresponding points in both the 2D camera space and the study space coordinate system.

-where $[x, y]$ is the foot location in study site coordinate and $[u, v]$ is the foot pixel location in the camera.
-From every 38 cameras, we learn $M$ by manually selecting 4 corresponding points in the 2D coordinate study site and the pixel locations in the field of view of a camera~\cite{abdel2015direct,shim2015mobile}.
-Once $M$ is derived, they are used to localize the feet locations of detected 2D poses in the study space coordinate.